aditya3012singh/Chat-App/README.md

-# BaatCheet - Real-Time Chat Application
+# HelloDost- Real-Time Chat Application

-BaatCheet is a modern, real-time chat application designed for seamless communication between users.
-Built with Node.js, Express, Socket.IO, and MongoDB, it offers a secure and interactive messaging platform with a responsive user interface powered by Tailwind CSS and DaisyUI.
+ HelloDost is a modern, real-time chat application designed for seamless communication between users.
+Built with Node.js, Express, Socket.IO, and PostgreSQL, it offers a secure and interactive messaging platform with a responsive user interface powered by Tailwind CSS and DaisyUI.

 ---